What TV is best for PS5 and Xbox Series X?

 The 2020 TVs

-Below you'll find a chart with all of the 2020 TVs we know about that support advanced gaming features, including 120Hz input and VRR as well as the more-common Auto Low Latency Mode/Auto Game mode and eARC.
+Below you'll find a chart with all of the 2020 TVs we know about that support advanced gaming features, including 120Hz input and VRR as well as the more-common Auto Low Latency Mode, aka Auto Game Mode, and eARC.
 All of those extras are roughly grouped under the HDMI 2.1 standard, but we're in a sort of transition period for HDMI technology.
 As a result, not all of the TVs below include every feature nor deliver the full video and audio bandwidth HDMI 2.1 is capable of.

 Even more confusing, input capability can vary on the same TV.
 Behind the physical connection where you plug an HDMI cable is a subsection of the TV's processing, namely a chip.
 These chips cost money, like everything else.
 In order to keep costs down, not every input on the TV is fully capable of all the latest features and frame rates.
 To put it another way, every road on Earth could be capable of highway speeds but building them all that way would be expensive and rather pointless.